-Quality of Service (QoS) is an advanced feature that gives priority to certain Network traffic depending on their application (Voice, Video, Streaming, Browsing, Downloading).
-In this case real-time audio and video traffic being sent to Airtame.
+Quality of Service (QoS) is an advanced feature that gives priority to certain network traffic depending on their application (Voice, Video, Streaming, Browsing, Downloading).
+In this case real-time audio and video traffic is being sent to Airtame.

 Why do we Need QoS?